weltenwort/home-assistant-rct-power-integration/README.md

 ## Installation

+### Via the HACS integration

+1. Install the "RCT Power" integration using [HACS].
+2. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "RCT Power"

+### Via manual download

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 2. If you do not have a `custom_components` directory (folder) there, you need to create it.
 3. In the `custom_components` directory (folder) create a new folder called `rct_power`.